Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

 • What would be the worst, best, and average cases of space complexity?

-• In the postorder traversal using two stacks, how many operations will be performed on the rightChildStack in the best and worst case?
+• In the postorder traversal using two stacks, how many operations will be performed on the rightStack in the best and worst case?

-• Here is an implementation code using one stack and O(n) extra memory.
+• Here is an implementation code using one stack and hash set to track the status of visited nodes.
 Does it look similar to the two-stack implementation?
 Think!

 {